afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/PowerLatch/PowerLatch_en.md

 #### Wake up source: Rotary encoders or a dedicated push button

 With this choice one or more rotary encoders may be configured.
 All of them have to be activated at the same time to wake up from deep sleep.
-This is more reliable for their built in push buttons (`SW` pin) than for rotation (`CLK` or `DT`), as long as they are not attached to the button matrix.
+This is more reliable for their built in push buttons (`SW` pin) than for rotation (`CLK` or `DT`), as long as they are not attached to a button matrix/multiplexer.

 Locate the following line at *CustomSetup.ino*: